 The definition can be an arbitrary expression, including function calls and other values, although they must be in scope before the value is defined.
-A constant value may not have a unique type (see In-place updates).
 If the return type contains any anonymous sizes (see Size types), new existential sizes will be constructed for them.